rgee258/odin-flight-booker/README.md

 and usage of helpers such as select_tag.
 It was created for the purpose of learning about them and putting them to practical use.

-Currently, this application is barebones visually, and may be revisited in the future.
+The latest update to this application added a mailer, which can be used and viewed when booking in a development environment.

 This project is done following The Odin Project, which this project in particular can be found [here](https://www.theodinproject.com/courses/ruby-on-rails/lessons/building-advanced-forms).

-# Usage Instructions
+## Usage Instructions

 Download this repo to the location of your choosing and then start up a rails server using your localhost.